JohnYangSam/environment/README.md

 chomd 700 -r ./
 ./setup.sh
 ```
-Note: You may need o
+Note: You may need to import settings from the `./init` folder for Android
+Studio, Sublime, and other groups.

 Tear down environment (this only undoes symlinks):